nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ### This Solution from NGINX provides Enterprise class features which address common challenges with networking, traffic management, and High Availability for On-Premises Kubernetes Clusters.

 1. Provides a `replacement Loadbalancer Service.`  The Loadbalancer Service is a key component provided by most Cloud Providers.
 However, when running a K8s Cluster On Premises, the `Loadbalancer Service is not available.`
 This Solution provides a replacement, using an NGINX Server, and a new K8s Controller from NGINX.
-These two components work together to watch the `NodePort Service` in the cluster, and immediately update the NGINX LB Server when changes occur.
+These two components work together to watch the `nginx-ingress Service` in the cluster, and immediately update the NGINX LB Server when changes occur.
->No static `ExternalIP` needed in your loadbalancer.yaml Manifests!
 2. Provides `MultiCluster Load Balancing`, traffic steering, health checks, TLS termination, advanced LB algorithms, and enhanced metrics.
 3. Provides dynamic, ratio-based Load Balancing for Multiple Clusters.
 This allows for advanced traffic steering, and operation efficiency with no Reloads or downtime.
    - MultiCluster Active/Active Load Balancing